ryanhanwu/docker-prospector/README.md

 # docker-prospector

-A docker container used for running Python code analysis
+A docker container for running Python code analysis